 Debian’s term comes from the names of the creator of Debian, Ian Murdock, and his wife, Debra.
 Since its inception, It has been developed openly and distributed freely according to the principles of the GNU Project.
 See the details in Linux History.

 Development of Debian:

-From its inception, it’s created based on GNU’s free software policy and was meant to be carefully and conscientiously put together and to be maintained and supported with similar care.
+From its inception, it was created based on GNU’s free software policy and was meant to be carefully and conscientiously put together and to be maintained, and supported with similar care.

 It started as a small, tightly-knit group of Free Software hackers, and gradually grew to become a large, well-organized community of developers and users.

 Debian 0.01 was released on 15th September 1993 with too many bugs and issues.
 So later version 0.90 was released to the public with much improvement.